 GoodTherapy.org is an NBCC-Approved Continuing Education Provider (ACEPTM) and may offer NBCC-approved clock hours for events that meet NBCC requirements.

 GoodTherapy.org is approved by the American Psychological Association to sponsor continuing education for psychologists.
-GoodTherapy.org maintains responsibility for this program and its content and is solely responsible for all aspects of the program..
+GoodTherapy.org maintains responsibility for this program and its content..

 GoodTherapy.org, SW CPE is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #0395.